-- Ability to execute SQL queries over the data that is both in memory and on disk which means that Apache Ignite can be used as a memory-centric distributed SQL database.
+- SQL queries over the full data set that spans both, memory and disk.
+This means that Apache Ignite can be used as a memory-centric distributed SQL database.

-- No need to have all the data and indexes in memory.
-The Ignite Persistence allows storing a superset of data on disk and only most frequently used subsets in memory.
+- No need to have all the data in memory.
+Ignite persistence allows storing a superset of data on disk and only most frequently used subsets in memory.

-- Data and indexes are stored in a similar format both in memory and on disk that helps to avoid expensive transformations while the data sets are being moved between memory and disk.
+- Data and indexes are stored in a similar format both in memory and on disk, which helps avoid expensive transformations when moving data between memory and disk.

-- An ability to create full and incremental cluster snapshots by plugging-in 3rd party solutions.
+- Ability to create full and incremental cluster snapshots by plugging-in 3rd party solutions.

 Every time the data is updated in memory, the update will be appended to the tail of the write-ahead log (WAL).
 The purpose of the WAL is to propagate updates to disk in the fastest way possible and provide a consistent recovery mechanism that supports full cluster failures.